mahou-anisphia/Princess-Legacy--Enchanted-Realms/README.md

 ## Credits

-- The League of Legends client for inspiration and guidance
+- The League of Legends client for inspiration and guidance.
-- The Genshin Impact Wish system for the gacha mechanics
+- The Genshin Impact Wish system for the gacha mechanics.
 - The light novel and manga series Tensei Oujo to Tensai Reijou no Mahou Kakumei for additional inspiration and ideas.
+- TV Series: Lycoris Recoil for additinal inspiration and ideas.
-- TV Series: Breaking Bad for the currency system
+- TV Series: Breaking Bad for the currency systems.

 ## License